Click these links to learn more about Pardons and Restoration of Rights

 Here are some things you may wish to consider before you file an electronic application:

 - You will still need to print out the Waiver and Liability Release, have it notarized and deliver (or mail) that notarized document to us within seven (7) days of submitting your application.

 - Are you very comfortable using computers?
 (If not, you may find electronic submission frustrating.)

 - Do you have (or are you willing to install) the latest version of the free Adobe Reader software?
-You need to have this free software to fill out the Application for a Pardon.
-(If you don't have the latest version of Adobe Reader, click here to download it from the company that makes it.)
+You need to have this free software to fill out the Application for a Pardon form.
+(If you don't have the latest version of Adobe Reader, download it free from Adobe using the link above.)

 - Is it more convenient for you to submit electronically?

 - Does using the Internet violate the conditions of your parole?

 Consider reading and printing out the FAQs (Frequently Asked Questions) and their answers on our "Help for Downloading and Filing an Electronic Submissions of a Pardon Application" page before you decide to electronically submit an application for a pardon.